The Magnificent Kapaleeshwarar Temple, Chennai

 One of the most significant festivals celebrated in the Kapaleeswarar temple near Alwarpet is the Arupathimoovar festival, which is celebrated in the Tamil month of Panguni (March-April).
 The festival is celebrated for 10 days, and it is believed that during this time, Lord Kapaleeshwarar and his consort, Goddess Karpagambal, come out of the temple to bless their devotees.
 Another important festival celebrated in the temple is the Brahmotsavam, which is celebrated in the Tamil month of Aani (June-July).
 During this festival, the deities are taken out in a procession on various vahanas or chariots.

-Temple facade in Chennai as seen from inside another building
+Temple facade in Chennai

 Discover the wonders of the historic Kapaleeshwarar Temple in style and comfort at Raj Park Hotel, Chennai, located just an 11-minute drive away.
 Embrace the perfect blend of contemporary elegance and ancient heritage at our hotel, where you can fully immerse yourself in the vibrant culture of the city.
 Treat yourself to delicious cuisine, unwind in the peaceful atmosphere, and experience the ultimate relaxation.